-- Continue the complete and accurate reporting of the Authority's finances, including producing monthly financial statements, and focus on development of policies and procedures. - Produce Comprehensive Annual Financial Report (CAFR) and expand on reporting of Tolling Services Agreements (TSAs). - Produce audited financial statements and required reporting for the 360 Tollway. - Produce required reporting for Regional Tolling Services Agreement including auditor reviewed expense reimbursement to NTTA - Evaluate electronic banking technology in the area of accounts payable and payment processing. - Continue the timely and accurate payment of NTTA employees through Payroll and NTTA vendors through Accounts Payable.
+- Continuously improve the annual plan process for clarity and added transparency. - Continue the complete and accurate reporting of the Authority's finances, including producing monthly financial statements, and focus on development of policies and procedures. - Produce Comprehensive Annual Financial Report (CAFR) and expand on reporting of Tolling Services Agreements (TSAs). - Evaluate and implement electronic banking technology in the area of accounts payable and payment processing. - Submit required reporting related to Affordable Care Act